 Bankruptcy estate

-The bankruptcy estate constitutes all legal and equitable interests of the debtor at the time of filing the bankruptcy petition.
-This entity automatically forms upon filing and becomes the temporary legal owner of the debtor’s property.
 The estate encompasses tangible assets like homes, vehicles, and equipment, alongside intangible property, including bank accounts, stocks, intellectual property, and causes of action against third parties.
 The bankruptcy trustee administers this property throughout the case, assuming control over assets to ensure proper management for creditors’ benefit.
-Certain items such as Social Security benefits, educational trusts, and ERISA-qualified pensions remain excluded from the estate.
+Certain property and benefits may be excluded from the estate or protected through exemptions under federal or state law.

 Exempt property